Swival/calibra/docs.md/tasks.md

 ## verify.sh: the verifier

 An optional executable shell script that checks whether the agent succeeded.
 Calibra runs it in the trial's workspace directory after the agent finishes.
 Exit code 0 means pass, anything else means fail.
-The script has a 30-second timeout.
+The script has a 30-second timeout; if the timeout expires or the script can't be executed (e.g., missing interpreter), it counts as a fail.
+The script's stdout and stderr are captured but not stored in the report.
 If `verify.sh` is not present, the trial won't have a `verified` field and pass rates can't be computed.

 When a campaign has a `[reviewer]` configured, `verify.sh` is skipped - the reviewer determines pass/fail instead.
 Tasks can include both `verify.sh` and be used with reviewer campaigns; the campaign config controls which verification method is used.